North Karachi

 New Karachi or North Karachi (شمالی کراچی) is a town in Karachi, Sindh, Pakistan.
 New Karachi is located between the Lyari River, the Manghopir Hills and two major roads - Surjani Road to the north and Shahrah-e-Zahid Hussain to the south.
 To the north and west lies Gadap Town, and to the south the towns of Gulberg and North Nazimabad.

 Demographics

 The population of New Karachi Town was estimated to be about 684,183 per the 1998 census.
 In 2005, the projected population crossed the 1 million mark.
 Per 2017 Pakistani census by the Government of Pakistan, the total population of New Karachi Town was 871,232.

-There are several ethnic groups including Muhajirs, Punjabis, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras, Ismailis.
+There are several ethnic groups including Muhajirs, Sindhis, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras, Ismailis.
 The famous Chowrangi, namely Nagan Chowrangi, is also located in North Karachi Town.
 The Green Line Bus route covers many areas of 'New Karachi'.

-Administratively, New Karachi (former name North Karachi) comes under 'District Central' of Karachi.
+Administratively, NewKarachi (former name North Karachi) comes under 'District Central' of Karachi.

 New Karachi Town has the following subdivisions: